 When he was done, the applause said it all.
 He had accomplished his dreams, against all odds.

 When the orchestra re-entered the fray in the climactic last bars, Malone and his orchestral colleagues were in sync as never before, ending the piece with an exclamatory fortissimo that inspired an instant standing ovation from the crowd.

 Then Malone stood and turned toward the orchestra, bowing several times before turning around to acknowledge the cheers in the house, shaking his head and looking as if he were about to weep.
 Via Chicago Tribune

 A New Invention

-Quite different from Malone’s story but inspiring, all the same, Christopher Taylor is one who has taken his passion to the next level.
-He took the challenge upon himself to make an invention that will be the talk not only now but even in times to come.
-The Hyperpiano.
+Quite different from Malone’s story, but inspiring all the same, Christopher Taylor has taken his passion to the next level.
+He took the challenge to come up with an invention that would be the talk now and in future – The Hyperpiano.

 The electronic-run instrument allows two grand pianos to be played simultaneously by one musician — with the potential to take piano repertoire in new directions.
 Taylor invented the concept, wrote the software, manufactured the keys, designed the 60-odd circuit boards and is now exploring just how far his newly patented invention can go.
 Via Miami Herald